Byron/gitoxide/DEVELOPMENT.md

 ### Loose references database

 - When deleting (with or without value constraint), wait for locks instead of failing to workaround `packed-refs` as chocking point.
+It's certainly worth it to split transactions so that deletions are done separately from updates to allow usage of the most suitable locking strategies.
 - When adding/updating references, prefer to fail immediately as the chance for the same change being made concurrently is low, and failure would occur after waiting for the lock due to constraint mismatch.